sillyfunnypedro/5310-normal-map/part1/README.md

 * Q: Why are my texture coordinates messed up?
 The geometry looks right?
   * A: Try a different model first to confirm.
 Then you may have to flip the texture in a modeling program or within your .ppm loader depending on how the coordinates were assigned.
 * Q: What other common errors/debugging can I do?
-	1. Try to output (i.e. saveObj(std::string filename) the .obj file and ensure that it matches the file that you are loading
-	2. Most of the problems tend to be not allocating enough memory when creating the buffer (i.e. passing in wrong values in CreateBufferTextureLayout() as you have mentioned).
-Try printing out the size of indices and vertices.
-And make sure if you are using vectors, you are doing .size() and not sizeof(myVector) as sizeof only describes the data structure size, not the actual amount of elements and bytes needed.
-To get total bytes of information (i.e. our vertices) we would use vertices.size()*sizeof(GLFloat) for example.
-	3. Another common mistake is to pass in the 'vertices' vector when we want to pass in the data.
-To do that, we should use: vertices.data() to get access to the raw array.
+	1. Use your chrome debugger to step through your loading code when you are running in the interactive mode.
+	2.

 * Q: My geometry looks like it is off by 1
 	* A: The purpose of the assignment is to be able to parse unique collections of x,y,z and s,t (and the normals) of data.
 You are essentially building the 'vbo' object, and then indexing into your own collection of xyzst data.
 * Q: My object is inside out?
-	* A: Did you enable the z-buffer? (`glEnable(GL_DEPTH_TEST);`)
+	* A: Did you enable the z-buffer? (`gl.Enable(GL_DEPTH_TEST);`)

 # Found a bug?